 This financial product invests at least 75% of its net assets in debt instruments of countries, organisations and companies that contribute to sustainable development.
 These countries are distinguished by the fact that they make the lowest possible and most efficient use of environmental and social resources.
 The organisations in which the financial product invests integrate sustainability into their use of resources and also take into account sustainability issues when measuring their performance.
 These companies distinguish themselves through their strategic focus on environmentally friendly, eco-efficient management and proactive shaping of relations with key stakeholder groups (e.g. employees, customers, financial backers, shareholders, public sector bodies, etc.).
 Certain issuers may be excluded on the grounds of critical activities (e.g. production of nuclear energy or armaments).
-The financial product aims to deliver superior risk-adjusted investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. performance by taking into account all relevant issuer-specific aspects, including ESG factors, in the investment analysis.
+The financial product aims to deliver superior risk-adjusted investment performance by taking into account all relevant issuer-specific aspects, including ESG factors, in the investment analysis.
 The JSS ESG rating assesses issuers relative to their peers.
-The rating ranges from A-rated issuers, which are considered best in class, to Drated issuers which may engage in controversial business activities.
+The rating ranges from A-rated issuers, which are considered best in class, to D-rated issuers which may engage in controversial business activities.
 As part of the sustainable investment process, issuers which are fundamentally misaligned with sustainability practices and hence likely to cause significant harm are rated C (worst performing relative to industry peers) or D (excluded due to controversial business activities).